+I am an artist and a writer.
 I love what I do; creating something new from a few raw materials excites me, colours magnetize me, Persian culture is my pride, and Western culture makes me fly.
 I am passionate about life and its wonders.
 I am particularly interested in the bewildering human nature and complicated human conditions.

 I was born in Neyriz, a small town situated in the south east of Shiraz.
 Shiraz is the capital of the Province of Pars in Iran.
 My father was a gardener and a farmer.

 We were living six months out of a year in a garden which my father had made – not for himself, for a landlord.
 A stream of water was freely passed through the garden all the time.
 The water had been channelled from faraway mountains by a Qanat system.
 Qanat is the name of the ancient Persian irrigation system.
 Qanat is made of a row of wells interconnected by underground channel through which water from high mountains is led to the flat area.
 I think Qanat is evidence to the ingenuity of the ancient Persians who invented this irrigation system in order to efficiently and effectively manage water resources within the Iranian arid climate.